hrbrmstr/wand/README.md

 tests as well as mapping ‘MIME’ types from a database of over 1,500 extension mappings.

-Provides a more portable/ligtweight alternative to the `wand` package.

 ## SOME IMPORTANT DETAILS

 The header checking is minimal (i.e. nowhere near as comprehensive as